 Accountants most primed for AI and automation’s new role are those that quickly understand how new software is best used and can implement it effectively for their particular business context.

-Investing in training, understanding how to configure software, and being aware of what new technologies are out there, future-proof the value you bring to your accounting team as an early adopter of best practices.
+Investing in training, understanding how to configure AI accounting software, and being aware of what new technologies are out there, future-proof the value you bring to your accounting team as an early adopter of best practices.

 To deliver strategic insights and be a partner to the FP&A team, accountants must understand how data works and continue to learn fundamental data analysis to inform reporting.
 This skill will prevent you from falling prey to biases and reaching wrong conclusions.